-Equilibrium is attained when molecules leaving the liquid to vapor equals the molecules returning to the liquid from vapor.
+Equilibrium is attained when molecules leaving the liquid to vapour equals the molecules returning to the liquid from vapour.
 Kc is the equilibrium constant.
-It is defined as the concentration of products divided by the concentration of reactants where each term is raised to stoichiometric coefficient.
+It is defined as the concentration of products divided by the concentration of reactants where each term is raised to the stoichiometric coefficient.

 Kc = [C]c[D]d/[A]a[B]b

 Le Chatelier’s Principle

 It states that change in any factor such as concentration, pressure, temperature, etc. causes the equilibrium to shift in such a direction to counteract or reduce the effect of a change.

 Electrolytes are substances which conduct electricity in aqueous solution.
 Some examples of electrolytes are bases, salts, and acids.
 The electricity conducted in aqueous solution is due to cations and anions produced by the ionization or dissociation of electrolytes in the solution.

 A Lewis acid is a species containing an empty orbital which can accept an electron pair (an electrophile) from a Lewis base and forms a Lewis adduct.